-The Association elected to file its tax return for 2020 as a regular corporation on Form 1120.
+The Association elected to file its tax return for 2022 as a regular corporation on Form 1120.
 As such, the Association must comply with Internal Revenue Code (IRC) Section 277, which applies to certain membership organizations.
-Under IRC Section 277, the Association is required to separate membership income and expenses from non-membership income and expenses.
+Under IRC Section 277, the Association is required to separate membership income and expenses from nonmembership income and expenses.
 Each component is taxed separately; however, net membership income is exempt from taxation if certain elections are made.
-For the year ended December 31, 2020, the Association had a net non-membership income of \$918.
-The Association utilized \$1,555 of its net operating loss, to offset against this \$918 of taxable income.
-Thus, the Association had no net income tax expense for 2020.
-The Association has a remaining net operating loss carryforward of \$637 that it will use in future accounting periods.
+For the year ended December 31, 2022, the Association had a net nonmembership loss of \$20,998.
+Thus, the Association has no federal or state income taxes for 2022.
+The Association has a net non-membership loss carryforward totaling \$47,709, which can be carried forward to offset a portion of future net nonmembership income annually.

 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken by the Association and recognize a tax liability if the Association has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-Management has analyzed the tax positions taken by the Association and has concluded that as of December 31, 2020, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+Management has analyzed the tax positions taken by the Association and has concluded that as of December 31, 2022, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
 The Association's policy is to record interest expense or penalties related to income tax in (operating) expense.
-For the year ended December 31, 2020, no interest or penalties were paid or accrued.
+For the year ended December 31, 2022, no interest or penalties were paid or accrued.
 The Association is subject to routine audits by taxing jurisdictions; however, there are no audits for any tax periods in progress.
-The Association's management believes it is no longer subject to income tax examinations for years prior to 2017.
+The Association's management believes it is no longer subject to income tax examinations for years prior to 2019.